MirrorDNA-Reflection-Protocol/ActiveMirrorOS/docs/Paper2_Layered_Governance_LLM_Systems.md

 ### 8.3 Composition Challenges

 **Policy Conflict:** If G permits a request but C refuses it (or vice versa), the system behavior may surprise users.
 Clear precedence rules (refuse if either layer refuses) resolve ambiguity but may increase false positives.

+**Layer Conflict Resolution:** The pipeline follows a deterministic priority order: G evaluates first; if G refuses, the request is blocked and C is not invoked.
+If G passes or reviews, C evaluates; if C refuses, the request is blocked.
+Only requests passing both G and C reach M. This fail-closed behavior ensures that governance violations are never overridden by content classification.
+All refusals are logged with the originating layer (G, C, or M) for audit traceability.

 **Latency Stacking:** Each layer adds latency.
 G + C may introduce 10–100ms overhead.
 For latency-sensitive applications, this may be unacceptable.